 A very high percentage of Indian household savings are being invested in Bank Deposits.
 For most of the investors safety of capital and guaranteed investment returns are the top most priorities.

-The deposits placed by investors with companies for a fixed term carrying a prescribed rate of interest is called Company Fixed Deposit.
-Financial institutions and Non-Banking Finance Companies (NBFCs) also accept such deposits
+So, what are these Corporate Deposits? – The deposits placed by investors with companies for a fixed term carrying a prescribed rate of interest is called Company Fixed Deposit.
+Financial institutions and Non-Banking Finance Companies (NBFCs) accept such deposits

-Why are corprate FDs preferred against Bank FDs?
+Why are corporate FDs preferred against Bank FDs by many retail investors?

 Answer is, the company Fixed Deposit schemes offer higher interest rates when compared to Bank Fixed Deposits.

 Latest Article : “Best Company Fixed Deposits 2019-20 | Should you Invest?“

 Some of the popular and top Company Fixed Deposit schemes that are currently open for subscription are as below ;